 Description: Help Check in runners and facilitate the start of the race

-Responsibilities: Unload equipment, make coffee, check in runners, clean-up, pack-up
+Responsibilities: Unload equipment, make coffee, check in runners, course marshal intersections right out of the start, clean-up, pack-up

 Related Information: NA